 They’ll look like bloodshot eyes and are full of cheese, pepper, and garlic flavor.
 They’re the perfect Eye-talian treat.

-I’m a massive fan of cheese balls, anyway.
-Add that to my love of Halloween, and this is one of the best appetizers I’ve ever found.
+I’m a massive fan of cheese balls.
+Add that to my love of Halloween, and this is one of the best appetizer recipes I’ve ever found.

-I make it any time it even remotely makes sense – Halloween, Thanksgiving, any get-together held in fall, or October birthday parties.
+I make it any time it even remotely makes sense – Halloween, Thanksgiving, or any get-together held in the fall.

 It tastes marvelous – creamy and cheesy on the inside, with an outside covered in crunchy, flavorful Doritos.